ABC News Radio (United States): History

 After the sale of most of ABC's radio assets to Citadel Broadcasting in 2007, the ABC Radio Network was operated by the broadcaster as part of the Citadel Media Networks division, and still distributed ABC News content.
 Citadel Broadcasting was later acquired by Cumulus Media.
 In July 2014, Cumulus announced that it would end its partnership with ABC News, and begin a new partnership with CNN to syndicate news content via the new Westwood One News network for its stations, beginning on January 1, 2015.
-In turn, ABC announced that it would take the syndication of its radio content in-house under a revived ABC Radio, with distribution handled by Skyview Networks.
+In turn, ABC announced that it would take the syndication of its radio content in-house under a revived ABC Radio.

 Despite many of ABC's former heritage radio properties no longer carrying any ABC programming, ABC affiliated with some other heritage radio stations, including WTOP-FM Washington, WLW Cincinnati, KOA Denver, KOMO Seattle, KTRS St. Louis, KSL Salt Lake City, and KMBZ Kansas City.
 Before being acquired by Westwood One, ABC News Radio programming was available in podcast form on iHeartRadio due to Cumulus radio stations streaming on iHeart.
 When Cumulus started using Westwood One/CNN for their national news, ABC News Radio's digital presence was moved exclusively to Slacker (now LiveOne) until 2020, when it was replaced with news from Associated Press.

 On July 9, 2020, Westwood One made the decision to fold its news network on August 30, and shortly thereafter, Cumulus reaffiliated most of its news/talk stations with ABC with a handful of others affiliating with other networks.
-While those ABC's heritage radio stations used Westwood One News as their national news provider, a few Cumulus stations formerly affiliated with ABC (example KARN-FM Little Rock) carry CBS.
+While those ABC's heritage radio stations used Westwood One News as their national news provider, a few Cumulus stations formerly affiliated with ABC (example KARN-FM Little Rock) carried CBS.

+On May 21, 2026, Audacy, Inc. affiliated its heritage CBS News Radio affiliates (including KCBS San Francisco, KNX Los Angeles, WBBM Chicago, WCCO Minneapolis, and WWJ Detroit among others) with ABC News Radio, ahead of CBS News Radio's closure the following day.

 Format

 Of the 6 networks, only Information, Entertainment and ABC FM News remain as separate newscast services today, with their programming delivered via satellite.
 The "Information" network newscasts clear on major-market stations.
 "Entertainment" network news airs mainly on small and medium-market stations.
 ABC FM News newscasts air on a small number of FM music stations.
 These ABC News Radio newscasts originate from the news division's bureaus in New York, Washington and Los Angeles and air exactly at the top of the hour.
 The standard format is the same for all three, with the Entertainment and FM networks having shorter stories and the Information network having slightly longer stories and more global coverage.

 Individual soundbites and reporter packages are fed to stations via satellite and an affiliate website.
-In addition to the top-of-the-hour newscasts, ABC News also provides its radio affiliates with headlines, briefs and "status reports" that air every 10 minutes, as well as special reports, special event coverage and longform programming.
+In addition to the top-of-the-hour newscasts, ABC News also provides its radio affiliates with headlines, briefs and "status reports" that air every 10 minutes, as well as special reports, special event coverage and long form programming.